Giorgio Moroder: Personal life

-Moroder currently lives in Beverly Hills, California.
-He was married to Francisca Gutierrez from 1990 until her death in 2022.
-Their son, Alessandro was born in 1989.
+Moroder currently lives in Los Angeles, California.
+He was married to his Mexican manager, Francisca Gutiérrez, from 1990 until her death in 2022.
+Their son, Alessandro (b.
+1989), is a Los Angeles–based visual artist.

-He is a friend of Michael Holm, with whom he composed the 1973 album Spinach 1 under the moniker "Spinach".
+Moroder is a friend of Michael Holm, with whom he composed the 1973 album Spinach 1 under the moniker "Spinach".
 Holm's song Giorgio und ich is dedicated to Moroder.